outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - there are limits to what math can calculate, bc there are limits to the interaction space of number types
         - like how 'integers' and 'infinities' can interact bc you can have 'multiple infinities' and 'infinite integers' and so on, but not every number or number type/attribute can interact like this, in such a clearly defined (structural) way
         - for example, the 'root of negative infinity' is less structural than the 'root of infinity', and the 'root of infinity' is less structural than the 'unit of infinity', bc the less structural interactions require special definitions/limits creating spaces in which they can exist, rather than having structure in a high ratio of spaces
+      - relevant questions
         - can you extend the direction of reductions in structure in the interaction space to determine the limits of structure
           - does it reach zero structure at its limit
           - does it extend indefinitely by definition, bc of the lack of structure and a corresponding lack of limits enforcing structure to exist/develop
           - at what point do the requirements of the 'special definition' prevent any structure from being defined?
           - is the interaction space continuous (does it form a topology)
-      - some questions (lack of structure) cannot be resolved by any combination of structures bc some structures cant be connected with known rules (such as ambiguities that are more efficient/stable than any structure that can deconstruct them)
+      - some questions (lack of structure) cannot be adjacently resolved by any combination of known structures (such as ambiguities that are more efficient/stable than any structure that can deconstruct them or any input/output structure)
         - is this an absolute limit or does it result from logical flaws, lack of info, or other errors
         - example: calculate interactions of infinite sequences (like in quantum field theories) with perfect accuracy in less than x time type
           - in order to calculate these interactions, the following would be necessary: